gojekfarm/beast/README.md

 * Find package like factorybot, and make factories
 * Refactor KafkaConsumerUtil
 * Show code coverage in CLI on test run
+* Update all libraries to latest version
+* Add Draft for development

 ### Reading List
 * Custom Mappers